 You can control the opacity from this panel.
-The higher percentage you choose, the darker shadow you will get.
+The higher the percentage you choose, the darker the shadow you will get.
 So, 0% opacity means no shadow.
 And, 100% opacity means the darkest shadow.

 Spread is for the shadow edge’s hardness or softness.
-More percentage of the Spread makes the shadow sharper.
+A higher percentage of the Spread makes the shadow sharper.
 Oppositely, the less percentage you use, the shadow will be softer.

 In the Contour panel, you can choose the type of shadow.
 You will have the liberty to choose from twelve options.
 Not only that, here you can adjust the level of the Contour.
 First, select the option from the down arrow option you want to use.
 Then, click on the levels preview.
 And, you will get the levels option.

-Noise option is optional that you can use for a shadow.
-Especially, noise is appropriate for the subjects that have lots of embedded transparencies.
+The noise option is optional you can use it for a shadow.
+Especially, noise is especially appropriate for subjects that have lots of embedded transparencies.
 Well, you can also use it for any subject to add a different effect.

-How to cast a shadow on a face in photoshop?
+Question: How to cast a shadow on a face in Adobe Photoshop?

 Ans: Casting a shadow on a face in Photoshop is a tough job if you go through every detail.
 However, Drop Shadow can help you in some places.

 Ans: In Photoshop, Drop Shadow is an FX effect on the subject.
 So, the editing is quite simple.
-Just double click on the layer that has the shadow and you will have all the options to edit.
-And, this also answers the question, how to transform drop shadow in photoshop?
+Just double-click on the layer that has the shadow and you will have all the options to edit.

 Ans: Adding shadow in Photoshop CC 2019 is quite similar to the other versions.
 You may not find a massive difference.
 Only the outlook is better in CC2019.

-How to add shadows to text in Photoshop?
+Question: How to add shadows to text in Adobe Photoshop?

 Ans: You can add shadows to the text as well and the process is exactly the same as Drop Shadow.
-Well, you may have other options in Photoshop if you need it.
+Well, you may have other options in Adobe Photoshop if you need them.